Search for

 F-104F Improved attack fighter based on the F-104D model and sold to Germany; 30 built

-F-104G German multi-role fighter with ground attack capability, aerodynamic refinements, stronger airframe, more advanced avionics, and a new engine; 1,127 built for European countries
+F-104G German multi-role fighter with ground attack capability, aerodynamic refinements, a stronger airframe, more advanced avionics, and a new engine; 1,127 built for European countries

 TF-104G German two-seat trainer; 220 built